Aglalberto/aglalberto/README.md

 - 🤖 I'm currently doing a degree in AI from PUC-PR

-- 🌱 I’m currently working on a **React Native / Typescript** project called Endoday
+- 🌱 I’m currently working on a **React Native / Typescript** mobile app project called Endoday

 - 🤝 I’m looking for help to **find my first oportunity in frontend area**